 (Each team must present two reflective vests, two flashlights (or Headlights) and two LED flashers for inspection at the Start Check-In Tent.
 Teams are then issued the official race wrist wrap and allowed to participate).

-Save the Party for the Beach!
+Save the Party for the Finish!

 – Open alcoholic containers, drinking, inebriated participants or volunteers on the course will immediately be disqualified.